teekkari/solita-name-application/README.md

 ## Final notes

 I thought about adding a backend in NodeJS to allow for adding and removing names, but decided I didn't really have the time for it right now.
 Implementing a backend for just one API route for listing the names didn't seem worth it to me.
-I have some backend API examples in my other projects (e.g. habits repo)
+I have some backend API examples in my other projects (e.g. staysane repo)